aeverall/seestar/README.md

 The code is built for Python 2.7 so currently does not work for Python 3.
 This will be improved soon!

-For those unfamiliar with pandas, it is a package structured around numpy which provides some facilities for data table manipulation which are more convenient and easier to use.
-Where possible instructions on how to manipulate and reformat pandas dataframes (similar to a numpy array) are given.

 ## Data files <a name="Data"></a>